Features

 What to Include in Your Vacation Rental Inventory Checklist

-In the vacation rental inventory checklist, you’ll find a space to record the quantity, type of item, its condition on arrival/departure of the guest, and a column to check off whether you have completed your review of that item on the list.
+In the vacation rental inventory checklist, you’ll find a space to record the quantity, type of item, its condition on arrival/departure of the guest, and a column to check whether you have completed your review of that item on the list.

 Here is the list of items needed for a vacation rental that should appear on your own vacation rental inventory checklist: